 - Host a Circle of Life tour with your friends and family, to introduce your circle to New Directions for Women and learn more about ways to get involved.

-- Serve on one of our volunteer committees, including Clinical Committee, Sales/Marketing Committee, or HR Committee.
+- Serve on one of our volunteer committees, including Clinical Committee, Development Committee, or HR Committee.
 Reach out to us for a full list of opportunities.
 If you’re already serving on a committee, consider board membership!

 - If you are a woman participating in a 12 step program, consider serving as a sponsor to one of our women in early sobriety.

-- Teach a skill to our patients, such as resume writing or knitting.
+- Teach a skill to our clients, such as resume writing or knitting.
 Or, share your loving heart with the children in our daycare between 8am-4pm, or during our Thursday night alumnae meeting from 6-7pm!

 - If you are a clinician or training to be, consider volunteering or interning at NDFW for hours or direct service experience in the field of substance use disorder.